DataDog/integrations-extras/logstash/README.md

 ## Compatibility

-The Logstash check is compatible with Logstash 5.6 and possible earlier versions.
-It does not support the new pipelines metrics in Logstash 6.0.
+The Logstash check is compatible with Logstash 6.6 and possible earlier versions.

 ## Data Collected
 ### Metrics